-This is how I earned $3,500 on Craigslist in 30 days, using minimal marketing anyone can do.
+This is how I earned $3,500 on Craigslist in 30 days, using minimal marketing that anyone can do.

 Now, I’m going to forewarn you that I made money on Craigslist in two very different ways: One, completely average, and the second, a little unusual.

-On a whim while spring cleaning, I posted an ad on Craigslist.
-One $5 ad and a month later, I had landed $2,700 in photography work – with no website, business cards, networking, or marketing.
-You heard that correctly!
+On a whim while spring cleaning, I posted a classified ad on Craigslist.
+One $5 ad, and a month later, I had landed $2,700 in photography work – with no website, business cards, networking, or marketing.

 The following $800 I earned through a rather unusual hobby—but before I tell you about it, I want to tell you about how I came to the decision to monetize it.
 After reading posts on The Work at Home Woman about generating income through finding your niche, I spent a good deal of time thinking about these things: